timv5/kafka-email-service/README.md

 It is possible to run application in DEV or PROD mode.
 Configurations are located in application-dev.properties and application-prod.properties

 ## Prequences
-- Maven, Java, Docker
+- Maven, Java -> optional if you change any code
+- Docker (docker compose) -> if you are only running the application installed docker is enough

-## Run the application:
+## Run the application (second option):
-In application root directory run:
-    - mvn clean install
-Run as a DEV profile in /target/ directory:
-    - java -jar -Dspring.profiles.active=dev kafka-email-service-1.0-SNAPSHOT.jar
-Run as a PROD profile:
-    - java -jar -Dspring.profiles.active=prod kafka-email-service-1.0-SNAPSHOT.jar

-## Run kafka and zookeeper
 In root directory run:
     - docker-compose -f docker-compose up -d